-The Foundation is working to alleviate conditions that are harmful to families or place children at risk of maltreatment by supporting the spectrum of prevention, substitute care, and permanency services for children and youth who are at risk or have been abused or neglected.
+The Foundation is working to alleviate conditions that are harmful to families or place children at risk of maltreatment by supporting organizations that provide prevention services, substitute care, and permanency options for children and youth.

-The Foundation supports organizations offering child welfare services that address prevention of maltreatment to supports for children in substitute care and supports to ensure children secure a healthy, permanent home.
-Through support for prevention services the Foundation seeks to encourage healthy family functioning and build up the resiliency of youth who have faced adverse experiences.
+The Foundation supports organizations that prevent child maltreatment.
+Through support for prevention services, The Foundation encourages healthy family functioning and resiliency of youth who have faced adverse experiences.

 The Foundation’s focus in child welfare is primarily:

 Funding for the continued growth of The Rees-Jones Center for Foster Care Excellence as it achieves hope, health and healing for all children in foster care.

 Funding to support evidence-based family visitation programming provided to families at risk of abuse or neglect.